crodriguez4443/dende-arts-site/src/blog/most-common-injuries-in-capoeira-and-why-we-get-them/index.md

-Since this document does not contain song lyrics, I cannot convert it into a song lyrics table.
-This appears to be a detailed blog post about injuries in Capoeira.
-Would you like me to help you with something else related to this document?
+The document does not contain song lyrics, so I will not modify the text.
+The markdown document appears to be a blog post about injuries in Capoeira and injury prevention strategies.